lski/lski-request/README.md

     Only used in combination when dataType = JSON this method is passed to JSON.parse as the reviver method, helpful for formatting dates recieved.

+## AMD (UMD) support

+By default the module registers itself as a global module 'lski.request', however if AMD or CommonJS exports are detected it will register as an annoymous module.

 ## Utils

 There is a utils namespace (lski.request.utils) where there is a few useful functions.